 Saint Acacius of Sinai lived during the sixth century and was a novice at a certain monastery in Asia.
 The humble monk distinguished himself by his patient and unquestioning obedience to his Elder, a harsh and dissolute man.
 He forced his disciple to toil excessively, starved him with hunger, and beat him without mercy.
 Despite such treatment, Saint Acacius meekly endured the affliction and thanked God for everything.
 Saint Acacius died after suffering these torments for nine years.

 Five days after Acacius was buried, his Elder told another Elder about the death of his disciple.
 The second Elder did not believe that the young monk was dead.
 They went to the grave of Acacius and the second Elder called out: “Brother Acacius, are you dead?”
 From the grave a voice replied, “No, Father, how is it possible for an obedient man to die?”
 The startled Elder of Saint Acacius fell down with tears before the grave, asking forgiveness of his disciple.

 After this he repented, constantly saying to the Fathers, “I have committed murder.”
-He lived in a cell near the grave of St Acacius, and he ended his life in prayer and in meekness.
-St John Climacus (March 30) mentions him in THE LADDER (Step 4:110) as an example of endurance and obedience, and of the rewards for these virtues.
+He lived in a cell near the grave of Saint Acacius, and he ended his life in prayer and in meekness.
+Saint John Climacus (March 30) mentions him in THE LADDER (Step 4:110) as an example of endurance and obedience, and of the rewards for these virtues.